New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 2. Prioritize impacted areas and test cases

 Not all changes have the same level of risk.
-Testing everything would be ideal, but in reality, time, budget, and resources are limited.
+Doing regression testing for everything would be ideal, but in reality, time, budget, and resources are limited.
 Prioritization helps ensure you're focusing on areas that are most likely to break, reducing wasted effort on areas that aren’t impacted by recent changes.

 • Scope of code change